Katherine Johnson, Hidden Figure No More

 According to https://www.publishersweekly.com: “African-American research mathematician and Presidential Medal of Freedom recipient Johnson, of Hidden Figures fame, imbues this narrative of the first half of her life with her daily realities in the segregated South… Alternately warmly personal and coolly observant, Johnson is always clear in her explanations.
 Black-and-white photos illustrate this highly accessible memoir by a groundbreaking woman.”

 The Hidden Figures story is available in its original form for an adult audience as well as in a Young Readers edition for middle grade students.

-The Katherine Johnson stops are the second, fifth, and sixth on the West Virginia Author Adventures Trail, when traveled north-south.
+The three Katherine Johnson stops are the second, fifth, and sixth destinations of the West Virginia Author Adventures Trail, when traveled north-south.